cardflopper/cardflopper.github.io/colossal-arena.md

 * Pass: To pass, you must show your hand to the other players to prove that you have no playable cards.

-Note: Remember that you cannot play a card in the same turn that you make your secret bet.
+> _**Note**: Remember that you cannot play a card in the same turn that you make your secret bet._

 ### Playing a Combat Card

 When you play a combat card, place it in the current combat row in the same column as the creature depicted on the card.
 You may not play combat cards depicting eliminated creatures.
 If there is already a card in that position, cover it up completely with the new card—the old card is overridden and players may not look at it while it is covered by another card.

-Note: Players can only play combat and spectator cards on creatures that have not yet been eliminated.
-Additionally, when you play a combat card on a creature, if you are that creature’s backer, you may immediately use the creature’s special power.
+> _**Note**: Players can only play combat and spectator cards on creatures that have not yet been eliminated.
+Additionally, when you play a combat card on a creature, if you are that creature’s backer, you may immediately use the creature’s special power._

 The creature powers are described in detail later on, but there are several rules that apply to all of them:

 * The creatures’ special powers break the rules.
 Any time a special power conflicts with a rule, the special power takes precedence.
 * A creature’s special power can only be used by its backer.
 No other player has access to it.